-- 1. Layout solution generation only: Since PowerSynth 2 layout engine is a generic, scalable, and efficient one to generate the layout solutions rapidly, user can use this flow.
+1. Layout solution generation only: Since PowerSynth 2 layout engine is a generic, scalable, and efficient one to generate the layout solutions rapidly, user can use this flow.
 However, in this mode, no layout performance evaluation will be performed.
 This mode of operation is referred to as Option 0 in the macro script.
-As shown in the window labeled as 2 in the Figure 19, the user can generate three types of layout solutions (described in Table 1).
+As shown in the window labeled as 1 in the Figure 19, the user can generate three types of layout solutions (described in Table 1).
 The user needs to provide the randomization seed so that the solution generation can be repetitive.
-For the minimum-sized solutions (layout mode 0), there will be a single solution, whereas for other two cases, the Number of layouts/generation needs to be provided.
+For the minimum-sized solutions (layout mode 0), there will be a single solution, whereas for other two cases, the Number of layouts and generations needs to be provided.
 For the Fixed-sized solutions case (layout mode 2), the Floor Plan size needs to be provided as well.
 Please note that the floorplan size needs to be greater than the minimum floorplan size.
-For solution generation, the default algorithm is the non-guided randomization (NG-RANDOM). - 2.
-Initial layout evaluation: This flow will evaluate the initial layout described in the layout geometry.
+For solution generation, the default algorithm is the non-guided randomization (NG-RANDOM).

+2. Initial layout evaluation: This flow will evaluate the initial layout described in the layout geometry.
 Please note that no design rule checking will be performed on this layout.
 This option is called Option 1 in the macro script.
-Upon clicking on this button the window marked as 1 in the Figure 19 will appear.
+Upon clicking on this button the window marked as 2 in the Figure 19 will appear.
 From this window, user needs to set up electrical and thermal modeling parameters by clicking on the corresponding buttons.
-Once those are set up, Run PowerSynth button will start the evaluation and take to the Solution Browser. - 3.
-Layout optimization/evaluation: This step is the most useful one that is referred to as Option 2 in the macro script.
+Once those are set up, save the macro script using Save As button.
+After thath using Run PowerSynth 2 button will start the evaluation and take to the Solution Browser.

+3. Layout optimization/evaluation: This step is the most useful one that is referred to as Option 2 in the macro script.
 In this flow, the user can generate DRC-clean solutions and evaluate the electro-thermal performance values.
 The electrical and thermal setup steps are described in the next step.
-In this mode, if user is using fixed-sized solutions, then the user can choose either NG-RANDOM or genetic algorithm NSGAII for optimization.
-If the choice is NG-RANDOM, the number of layouts need to be provided in the Layout Count per generation field.
-Otherwise, it should be the number of generations for NSGAII.
-Please note that the higher the number of generation, the higher the runtime.
-Variable-sized solutions generation refer to layout mode 1 in the macro script and uses NG-RANDOM as default. - Electrical Setup: If the user wants to evaluate/optimize the layout by choosing either Option 1 or Option 2, the electrical setup window (shown in Figure 20) needs to be opened and necessary parameters need to be provided.
+In this mode, if user is using fixed-sized solutions or variable-sized solutions, then the user can choose either NG-RANDOM or genetic algorithm NSGAII particle swarm (MOPSO) for optimization.
+If the choice is NG-RANDOM, the number of layouts need to be provided in the Layout count field.
+Otherwise, in addition to number of layouts, the number of generations must be determined in the Number of Generations for NSGAII and MOPSO.

+• Electrical Setup: If the user wants to evaluate/optimize the layout by choosing either Option 1 or Option 2, the electrical setup window (shown in Figure 20) needs to be opened and necessary parameters need to be provided.